Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 > **_IMPORTANT NOTE:_**  Please keep two things in mind when choosing a `sliding Window` value:
 >
-> 1. The granularity of your data: When your data is at a high frequency (small granularity) like minute-level or second-level, you could set a relatively higher sliding window value.
+> 1. When your data is at a high frequency (small granularity) like minute-level or second-level, you could set a relatively higher sliding window value.
 > 2. Too large of a window can slow down performance without improving accuracy.
 Too small of a window makes it harder to detect anomalies.
 For data with frequency at the minute or second level, it's safer to set a higher value here.

-- `Missing data Filling Method`:we will automatically fill in missing data.
+- `Missing data filling method`:we will automatically fill in missing data.
 Options are Linear, Previous, Subsequent, and Custom, and the default value is Linear.
 If you choose custom, you must fill the value for the custom filling method.
-- However, if too much original data is missing, it might affect your results.
+However, if too much original data is missing, it might affect your results.

 Click **Create**.